 For most pet birds, especially parrots and parakeets, a diet based primarily on seeds is deficient in many nutrients, including vitamin A and calcium, and is too high in fat.
 This is not to say that seed does not have a place in avian diets, but many birds come to prefer them to the exclusion of other healthy choices and can be fussy when it comes to trying a varied diet.
 Some birds will even pick out a couple of favorites from a seed mix, which further reduces the nutritional balance in the diet.
-When it comes to parrot nutrition, consider seeds to be somewhat like junk food: birds love them, but they are not the healthiest choice.
-For most species of parrot, seeds should only make up about 10 percent of the diet.
+When it comes to parrot nutrition, consider seeds to be like junk food: birds love them, but they are not the healthiest choice.
+For most species of parrot, seeds should be strictly limited if not completely eliminated from from your bird's diet.
+A diet high in seeds will increase the risk of high cholesterol, heart problems, obesity and fatty liver disease.
 Some species, like budgies and cockatiels, are naturally seed eaters and can tolerate a higher percentage of seed in the diet, but even for these birds, seeds should only make up about 25 percent of the diet.

 Some good brands of formulated diets include Harrison's, Zupreem, Kaytee, Pretty Bird, and Roudybush.
-As these diets grow in acceptance and popularity, manufacturer's are producing lines formulated for particular species and also for health management (e.g. lower calorie diets for weight management).
+As these diets grow in acceptance and popularity, manufacturers are producing lines formulated for particular species and also for health management (e.g. lower-calorie diets for weight management).
 As mentioned earlier, these diets come in a variety of shapes from larger chunks down to crumbles, and you may need to experiment to find the type your bird prefers.
-Some birds, especially those used to a seed based diet, may be difficult to switch to a formulated diet.
+Some birds, especially those used to a seed-based diet, may be difficult to switch to a formulated diet.
+Zupreem has great resources on different ways to convert your parrots diet over to pellets!

 - Carrots (root and tops)